wjh18/pyspeedinsights/CONTRIBUTING.md

 ## Editable mode

 It's recommended to install the package in editable mode with `pip install -e .` when testing the package in development.

 This will allow you to run commands with the `psi` entrypoint from your virtual environment instead of changing to the `src` directory and running the program as a module directly with `python -m pyspeedinsights`.

+For test coverage reports to work correctly, install the extras as well with `pip install -e ".[extra]"`.